-Laurie Gabriel, Administrator of FCOE's Human Resource's Department, has worked for FCOE since 1998, first as the Director of Human Resources, then Senior Director, and most recently as the Administrator.
+Laurie Gabriel, Administrator of FCOE's Human Resource's Department, has worked for FCOE since 1998, first as the Director of Human Resources, then Director. recently Senior and mostas the Administrator.
 Gabriel Decl. ¶ 2.
 Although the policy of basing a management employee's initial salary on verified prior earnings plus a five-percent increase was not written until November 2004, FCOE has applied that policy since at least 1998 when Gabriel was first hired.
 Gabriel Decl. ¶ 5; see also Gabriel Dep. at 50:17-51:2.